 Always mention integrated installation when booking — it affects the time quoted and in some cases the number of plumbers attending.

 Often yes.
-A persistent smell from a washing machine that is otherwise working correctly almost always points to a siphoning waste connection — where the machine drains and then pulls waste water back into the drum.
-This happens when the waste hose is connected without an adequate air gap or the standpipe height is incorrect.
+A persistent smell from a washing machine that is otherwise working correctly often points to a siphoning waste connection — where the machine drains and then pulls waste water back into the drum.
+This commonly happens when the waste hose is connected without an adequate air gap or the standpipe height is incorrect.

 A plumber can inspect and correct the waste connection.
-Running a hot maintenance wash at 60°C with machine cleaner eliminates the immediate smell — but the underlying connection issue needs fixing to prevent recurrence.
+Running a hot maintenance wash at 60°C with machine cleaner can address the immediate smell — but the underlying connection issue needs fixing to prevent recurrence.

 Every five years as a minimum — regardless of whether they appear to be in good condition.
-Rubber-lined braided supply hoses deteriorate from the inside and can fail without visible external warning.
-In Greenwich’s hard water area, internal deterioration is accelerated.
+Rubber-lined braided supply hoses can deteriorate from the inside and may fail without visible external warning.
+In hard water areas, internal deterioration may be accelerated.

 If your current hoses are over five years old and you are having a plumber attend for any reason, ask them to inspect and replace if needed.